 Step 2: Navigate to your activity

-Your next step is to go across to your account/profile in the top right-hand side of the screen and go to “Settings“.
+The next step is closing your Coinbase account.
+To do this go across to your account/profile in the top right-hand side of the screen and go to “Settings“.

 Then, click onto the “Activity” at the top of the screen and scroll down to the bottom of the screen.